List of Legends of Tomorrow characters: Carter Hall / Hawkman and Scythian Torvil / Hawkman

 Carter Hall (portrayed by Falk Hentschel; main: season 1; guest: season 7) is the latest reincarnation of the Egyptian prince Khufu who is fated to reincarnate throughout time along with his soulmate Kendra, with powers similar to hers.
 He chooses to leave the team at the end of season one.
 The character was first introduced on The Flash.
 Hentschel received guest credit in his subsequent appearances in season one after the character's death in "Pilot, Part 2."
 After being killed by Savage in 1975, Carter reincarnated into Scythian Torvil, a soldier under Savage's rule in 2166 unaware of his past lives.
 After remembering, Scythian turns on Savage and aids the team in defeating him before returning with the Legends to 2016.

-In season seven, Gideon encounters a memory of Carter/Scythian at the time when she suffers a virus.
+In season seven, Gideon encounters a memory of Carter/Scythian while suffering from a virus.

 He is based on the DC Comics character of the same name.